fionanealon/iris-data-set-project/README.md

 11. Type ‘python split.py’ in the command prompt in the terminal
 12. Press enter

-#### investigate.py - A program that reads a .csv file, manipulates it to provide data analysis on it and prints max, min, sum, count & average of each column
+#### investigate.py - A program that reads a .csv file, manipulates the data to provide analysis on it and prints max, min, sum, count & average of each column

 ```Python
 # Print contents of file